eliz79/Phonebook/README.rst

-Scenario 4: Searching for an exisiting contact
+Scenario 4: Searching for an existing contact
 ==============================================

 Given that I have to contact my existing customer,